 The foreign exchange rates at 31 December 2012 show no change of the Australian dollar, a marginal depreciation of the Canadian dollar against the British pound and a depreciation of the Euro against the British pound.
-The Company's policy with respect to exchange rate hedging is referred to on page 16 of this report.
+The Company's policy with respect to exchange rate hedging is referred to in the Investment Policy and Objectives section of this report.
 The net impact of the changes, although negative, was not material.

-F/X RATES IPO VALUATION F/X RATES AS OF 31 DECEMBER 2012
+F/X rates IPO Valuation F/X rates as of 31 December 2012

 GBP/AUD 1.559 1.558

 GBP/CAD 1.609 1.611

 GBP/EUR 1.171 1.223